-Also, today, in addition to its regular reporting on viral testing results, the dashboard will now include data on the total number daily and cumulative COVID-19 antibody tests performed.
+Additionally, the dashboard will now include data on the total number of daily and cumulative COVID-19 antibody tests performed.
 Viral testing, which is performed by nasal swab, is conducted to determine if an individual is currently infected with COVID-19.
-Antibody tests are blood tests used to determine if a person had COVID-19 in the past and now has antibodies against the virus.
+Antibody tests are blood tests used to determine if a person has had COVID-19 in the past and now has antibodies against the virus.

 You can find all the data reports by visiting the COVID-19 Response Reporting page.
 (Find the Data Files Here).

 Key data reflected in today's report is provided below: